allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 ### Running your first container

+A "container," though a techical term here, is pretty much what it sounds like: a sealed package that, while "renting" space on your hard drive, acts as an isolated set of software, usually containing an operating system and other specialized applications necessary for a specific task.
+Typically, these operating systems and software combinations are _as spare as possible_, meaning that (to conserve "weight" or "footprint") they only incorporate exactly what they need to run and nothing more.

 The "Hello, World" is a well-established computer science tradition.
 Often, when learning a new language or technology, the first example that a user makes is called a "Hello, World."
+This Docker container contains only enough to run this example, the output of which is highlighted below.

 - [ ] In a terminal window, type `docker run hello-world`.